IamSarTech/mysarkportfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      ## Hey I’m Sarthak and I am a Developer.
-I’ve been born and raised in
+      ## My name is Sarthak, and I am a Developer.
+I was born and raised in
-      Moradabad, Uttar Pradesh, but currently I’m living in Chennai.
-I’m currently at University student at SRM Chennai pursuing my B.Tech.
-My Hobbies are swimming, coding and Formula 1
+      Moradabad, Uttar Pradesh, but I currently reside in Chennai.
+I am a university student at SRM Chennai, pursuing a B.Tech. in Computer Science.
+      In my spare time, I enjoy swimming, coding, and following Formula 1.

     media:
       type: ImageBlock